Last Update: October 9, 2014

 Courts reject suspicionless drug testing law

-An ACLU suit to enjoin implementation of a 2011 law, signed by Gov. Scott requiring new applicants for temporary welfare assistance funded by the TANF to undergo, and pay for out of pocket, mandatory and suspicionless drug tests continues to face many welcome challenges and bad press.
-The ACLU sued to enjoin implementation of the law, and it was declared unconstitutional in October 2011.
+An ACLU suit to enjoin implementation of a 2011 law, signed by Gov. Scott, requiring new applicants for temporary welfare assistance funded by TANF to undergo, and pay for out of pocket, mandatory and suspicionless drug tests was declared unconstitutional in October 2011.
 The 11th U.S. Circuit Court of Appeals, one of the more conservative federal appeals courts, upheld the decision.
 In April 2014, the United States Supreme Court refused to hear Gov. Scott’s appeal, letting the appeal court decision stand.

 Court established defense